 “Safety has been and remains our first priority in the Jackson County School System,” said Dr. April Howard, superintendent.
 “Many students’ days begin and end with a bus ride, and our drivers set a tone and an expectation.
 We are grateful for their dedication and that of our director of transportation, David Farmer, and his staff,” she said.

-Farmer works with Anita Sears, safety training supervisor; Michel Reynolds, routing supervisor, and Tonya Partain, routing specialist; Robin Weaver, department secretary; and more than 100 bus drivers who are school system employees.
+Farmer works with Anita Sears, training and safety supervisor; Michel Reynolds, routing supervisor, and Tonya Partain, routing specialist; Robin Weaver, department secretary; and more than 100 bus drivers who are school system employees.

 Woods agreed with Howard’s assessment.